Skip to main content

 Conservative Thinking

-When designers, equipped with creativity and a commitment to social innovation, venture into arenas dominated by conservative power structures, they often find themselves walking a tightrope.
-On one side is a seemingly solid ground of traditional norms and values; on the other, a chasm of unknowns, challenges and opportunities for…
+Designers navigating conservative power structures When designers, armed with creativity and a commitment to social innovation, venture into spaces dominated by conservative power structures, they often find themselves walking a tightrope.
+On one side lies the solid ground of traditional norms and values; on the other, a chasm of unknowns,…

 Read More